A Quick Guide to Common Elastomers & Their Traits

 Elastomer selection is a critical decision process when you need material to stand up to a given set of environmental conditions.
-Let one of Aero’s experienced Sales Engineers assist by providing you options from which to choose and the advantages and limitations of each.
 Arm yourself with the information needed to make an informed selection.
 The elastomer selection chart below contains key information.
 Use it as a guide when selecting an elastomer that will work best for your project.

 Before making your final choice, call Aero Rubber and speak with one of our experienced sales engineers.
 They will fill in any gaps you may have and present you with additional options that may not be so obvious.
-Then, they will be happy to provide you with a competitive quote for the material you ultimately select.
+They will then provide you with a competitive quote for the material you ultimately select.
 Call (800) 662-1009 Now!